Gortimer Gibbon's Life on Normal Street

-Gortimer Gibbon's Life on Normal Street is an American live action family television series created by David Anaxagoras.
-The series is presented on Amazon Prime Video.
-The series follows Gortimer Gibbon and his two best friends, Mel and Ranger, as they navigate Normal Street, a seemingly ordinary suburb with hints of something magical just below the surface.
-As of June 2018, the series airs on the Universal Kids cable network in the US.
+Gortimer Gibbon's Life on Normal Street is an American live action, magic realism family television series created by David Anaxagoras that was initially streamed for two seasons (2014–16) on Amazon Prime Video.
+The series, follows young Gortimer Gibbon and his two best friends, Mel and Ranger, as they navigate Normal Street, a seemingly ordinary suburb with hints of something magical just below the surface.
+As of June 2018, reruns of the series aired on the Universal Kids cable network in the United States.

 On February 25, 2015, Amazon renewed Gortimer Gibbon's Life on Normal Street for a second season.
-Filming began on May 4, 2015.
 Season 2 premiered on October 30, 2015, and concluded on July 15, 2016.